 There are several commercial insecticidal soaps on the market but thrifty gardeners sometimes like to make their own.
 The basic formula is 1-4 tablespoons of liquid soap for each gallon of water.
 Place in a spray bottle and go after those bad bugs.

-Does insecticidal soap work as well as the commercial product?
-The answer is “yes and no.” Home-made soaps kill more insects but they also are more likely to harm plants.
+My only word of caution to you is that home-made soaps will kill insects but they also can harm delicate plants.
 Like insects, plants also have a waxy film on the leaves that may be removed by the insecticidal soap.
 If this happens you will see leaf damage.
 Test your home-made soap first on a part of a plant and watch for leaf damage during the first 24 hours after spraying.